-President Judge Joseph A. Del Sole was born on November 16, 1940, in Pittsburgh.
+President Judge

-Judge Del Sole has a Bachelor of Science degree in Mechanical Engineering from Carnegie Institute of Technology (now Carnegie
+Joseph A. Del Sole

-Mellon University); an LL.B. from Duquesne University School of Law; and a L.L.M. from the University of Virginia School of Law.
+OSEPH A. DEL SOLE was born on November 16, 1940, in Pittsburgh.
+He has a Bachelor of Science degree in Mechanical Engineering from Carnegie Institute of Technology (now Carnegie Mellon University); an LL.B. from Duquesne University School of Law; and a L.L.M. from the University of Virginia School of Law.
 He is a member of the Century Club of Distinguished Alumni of Duquesne University and received the 1988 President's Award from the Pennsylvania Trial Lawyers Association.

 Judge Del Sole co-authored "The Demise of Fair Trade in Pennsylvania" which appeared in the Duquesne University Law Review and is the author of "Appellate Review in a Sentencing Guidelines Jurisdiction: The Pennsylvania Experience."
 31 Duq.
 L. Rev. 479 (1993).
-He is a member of the Supreme Court Statewide Steering Committee on Computer Automation and was instrumental in spearheading the Superior Court's computerization and statistical development programs.
+He was instrumental in spearheading the Superior Court's computerization and statistical development programs.
 He was a member of the former Judicial Inquiry and Review Board and was the first Chairman of the Judicial Conduct Board.
-He is an Adjunct Professor of Law at Duquesne University Law School.